landing-ai/landingai-python/examples/edge-torch-models/README.md

 ### Inference Output
 1. **Console logs**: Detection results with bounding box coordinates, confidence scores, and class labels
 2. **Annotated image**: Input image with bounding boxes, labels, and confidence scores drawn on top
-3. **Detection statistics**: Number of detections found above the specified threshold
+3. **Detection statistics**: Number of detections found and filtering information
+4. **Configuration summary**: Image size and score threshold used from bundle

 ## Error Handling